cmmr/virmap/README.md

 # VirMAP

-The full VirMAP source code is being cleaned and documented.
-It will be released as soon as possible.
+The full VirMAP source code is released, documentation and database constructor to come.

 The paper is published at Nature Communications: https://doi.org/10.1038/s41467-018-05658-8<br />